vahidk/EffectiveTensorflow/README.md

 ## Tensorflow Basics
 <a name="basics"></a>
 The most striking difference between Tensorflow and other numerical computation libraries such as numpy is that operations in Tensorflow are symbolic.
-This is a powerful concept that allows Tensorflow to do all sort of things (e.g. automatic differentiation) that are not possible with imperative libraries such as numpy.
-But it also comes at the cost of making it harder to grasp.
-Our attempt here is demystify Tensorflow and provide some guidelines and best practices for more effective use of Tensorflow.
+This is a powerful concept that allows Tensorflow to do all sort of things (e.g. automatic differentiation) that are not possible with imperative libraries such as numpy - but it also comes at the cost of making it harder to grasp.
+We attempt here to demystify Tensorflow and provide some guidelines and best practices for more effective use of Tensorflow.

 Let's start with a simple example, we want to multiply two random matrices.
 First we look at an implementation done in numpy:
 ```python